paulwaite87/worldmap-dektop/README.md

 Storms will drop off the map when the `expiry_days` (see worldmap.conf [storm_markers] section) is exceeded.

-With shipping icons there are basically two variants Cargo (has a 'C' in the middle) and Tankers ('T' in the middle).
+If you select `Disc` ship icons there are basically two variants: Cargo (has a 'C' in the middle) and Tankers ('T' in the middle).
 They each have their own default colours, but these can also vary if the system detects their draught (loading) has decreased.

+If you select `Arrows` for the ship icons then there is a colour code: red for tankers, green for cargo, violet for passenger/other.
+Also the arrows will point in the direction that the vessel is heading currently.

-Tip: If you have `filter_only_active_ships` set to True, shipping with speeds less than 1.0 knots, or flagged as anchored or moored are NOT displayed.
+Tip: If you have `filter_ships_underway` set to True, shipping with speeds less than 1.0 knots, or flagged as anchored or moored are NOT displayed.
 This avoids masses of ship icons overlaying each other in port locations making a mess on the map.